chen4119/sambal.dev/content/doc/guides/get-started.md

 module.exports = {
     routes: [
         {path: '/', render: render},                 // REQUIRED.
-Array of routes.
-Path is an expressjs style path, render is a function of type ({path, params}) => Observable
+Array of routes with expressjs style path and a render function
         {path: '/user/:username', render: render}
     ],
     sitemap$: sitemap()                              // REQUIRED.
 Observable of all possible urls in your website.